 Award Winning Author of Yankeeland

-As some light a candle my pilgrimage is to the bookstore.
-The touch, the feel, the scent of a new book inviting me into its world.
-In those moments time stands still.
-People fascinate me, with no fixed type, my insatiable questions can get the better of me.
-My life in the corporate world of Finance has enriched me with a window into people's lives from all walks of life.
+People fascinate me.
+With no fixed type, my insatiable questions can get the better of me.
+My life in the corporate world of finance has enriched me with a window into people's lives from all walks of life.

-I am a connector, I am a doer, I say what I see.
-Forever grateful and positive in equal measure.
-I make myself smile, fun always finds me.
-My three children are my greatest gift in life, all that I do is for them.
+I am a connector.
+I am a doer.
+I say what I see.
+Forever grateful and positive in equal measure, I make myself smile—fun always finds me.
+My three children are my greatest gift in life; all that I do is for them.

 Connect with me